-At the end of Senipah jetty, operated by Total Indonesie, I checked-in at 6am in my coveralls, picked up a life vest, and boarded a light and fast crew boat.
+I was away last week visiting a remote platform complex offshore East Kalimantan for business.
+At the end of Total-operated Senipah jetty, I checked-in at 6am in my coveralls, picked up a life vest and boarded a light and fast crew boat.

-Given the reasonably benign environment for most days of the year in the region, Total was perhaps the first regional operator to favor surfers, in lieu of the expensive helicopter operations for logistics.
+Given the generally benign offshore environment prevailing for most days of the year in the region, Total was perhaps the first regional operator to favour surfers in lieu of the expensive helicopter operations for logistics.
 Surfers are high-speed boats that carry crew and light cargo on its bow.
-Here’s one I came on.

-To improve personnel transfer safety and accessibility, Total developed a unique boat landing system in 1980s in collaboration with Bourbon Marine.
-So, unlike the traditional stern-side berthing, these boats dock with their padded bows into a uniquely shaped structural boat landing frame — known as the V-dock.1 From its slightly elevated forecastle, I’d climb up the ladder, timing my boarding to coincide with the boat’s upward heave.
+To improve personnel transfer safety and accessibility, Total developed a unique boat landing system in 80s in collaboration with Bourbon Marine.
+So, unlike the traditional stern-side berthing, these boats dock with their padded bows into a uniquely shaped structural boat landing frame known as the V-dock.1 From its slightly elevated forecastle, I’d climb up the ladder, timing my boarding to coincide with the boat’s heave.

-Naturally, with ever changing vessel heave, all the while fighting the tide to stay in position, it was hard to concentrate.
+Naturally with ever changing vessel heave, all the while fighting the tide to stay in position, it was hard to concentrate.
 I’d stand on a barge bumper the boat kept slamming into, sending vibrations through my legs and spine as I clung to the slippery knotted rope awaiting transfer.
 I’d wait for the moment when the boat and landing would nearly level, then swing and jump aboard.
-We did this like eight times a day for the next few days — it was exhausting.
-After a while, you get accustomed to fear and it stops bothering you.
-You don’t feel blood shooting through veins anymore, like the first couple of times.
+We did this like eight times a day for the next few days.
+It was exhausting.
+After a while you become inured to fear and it stops bothering you.
+You don’t feel blood shooting through veins like the first couple of times.